-These sessions provide short-term, one-to-one support for students who identify as having a mental health difficulty, AD(H)D or on the autism spectrum.
+These sessions provide short-term, one-to-one support for students who identify as having a mental health difficulty, ADHD or as being on the autism spectrum.
 Support is based on practical tasks and goal setting.

 Helping you get the most out of university

-You must be referred by a member of staff to get this support.
-To be referred, you should contact a member of Student Support Services who will talk to you about the support you can access.
+You must be referred by a member of staff to access this support.
+You should contact a member of Student Support Services who will talk to you about the support available.
 The following staff can refer you:

-After referral, you will be invited to an appointment where you complete a questionnaire to rate your confidence in different aspects of university life.
-We will discuss what support will be most helpful for you, and agree an action plan.
-You can access up to six practical support sessions.
+After referral, you will be invited to book an appointment.
+We’ll talk to you about what support would be most helpful for you, and set some goals to work on over the next sessions.
+You can access up to four practical support sessions.